Skin and Tissue Assessment

 Implementation considerations

-Consider the individual’s clinical condition, medical history and risk factors for feet and heel and foot PIs, including vascular disease, diabetes mellitus, and having a previous heel PI.
+• Consider the individual’s clinical condition, medical history and risk factors for feet and heel and foot PIs, including vascular disease, diabetes mellitus, and having a previous heel PI.
 Also consider decreased sensation and/or mobility in the lower limbs from peripheral neuropathy, spinal cord injury or other neurological conditions

-Inspect the skin of the feet and heels regularly, even if a prophylactic dressing is in situ.
+• Inspect the skin of the feet and heels regularly, even if a prophylactic dressing is in situ.

-Comprehensively assess the skin and tissues of the lower limbs/ feet/heels, with a goal of evaluating vascular supply to the heel.
+• Comprehensively assess the skin and tissues of the lower limbs/ feet/heels, with a goal of evaluating vascular supply to the heel.

-Bedside skin and tissue assessment may include (but is not limited to):
+Bedside assessments may include (but are not limited to):

-Presence or absence of peripheral pulses of the arteries that perfuse the heel particularly the posterior tibial artery that supplies the heel.
+• Presence or absence of peripheral pulses of the arteries that perfuse the heel, particularly the posterior tibial artery that supplies the heel,

-Skin color (e.g., pale, hemosiderin staining, etc.)
+• Skin color (e.g., pale, hemosiderin staining, etc.),

-Sensation to touch or the individual’s report of diminished sensation.
+• Sensation to touch or the individual’s report of diminished sensation.

-Additional assessments.
-Perform or refer the individual for additional assessments of vascular and neurological status (e.g., ankle brachial pressure index, toe brachial pressure index, monofilament testing) when indicated.
-Refer to clinical guidelines focused on assessing the lower limb37,38 and/or diabetic foot39 when selecting appropriate additional assessments.
-If available.
-Infrared thermography with imaging may identify areas of poor perfusion.
-(Jiang, 2020: Yli-Harja, 2025)
+• Perform or refer the individual for additional assessments of vascular and neurological status (e.g., ankle brachial pressure index, toe brachial pressure index, monofilament testing) when indicated.

 Additional implementation considerations for special populations

-Educate individuals and caregivers to inspect heels and feet regularly, including when offloading devices or prophylactic dressings are in place.
+• Educate individuals and caregivers to inspect heels and feet regularly, including when offloading devices or prophylactic dressings are in place.

-Do not apply pulse/oxygen probes to the lower limbs of infants or children aged less than eight years when there is a concern regarding decreased vascular perfusion.
+• Do not apply pulse/oxygen probes to the lower limbs of infants or children aged less than eight years when there is a concern regarding decreased vascular perfusion.

 Supporting information